Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 ## ans:

-CSS1 in margin property used to block element automatically center. margin value 'auto' then block elements are center.
+Center block elements using margin property: We need to specify the margin from left and right such that it looks centered.
+We do not need to do this manually, we have one property value “auto” which will automatically set the margin such that our block element is placed in the center. margin value 'auto' then block elements are center.
 Another way to <center> tag used to block element center. now not working <center> tag because it's new version (CSS3) is available.